fatihsucu/loghub/README.md

 ======

-TO DO: tester.py fix hardcodes.
-TO DO: tester.py work on temporary db not same as original TO DO: start celery worker with run.py
+TO DO: tester.py fix hardcodes, tester.py work on temporary db not same as original, start celery worker with run.py